microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

    <img src="media/2017-03-16_13-50-47.jpg" width="624" />

-### Task 2: Create private build/release agent for VSTS
+### Task 2: Create private build and release agent for VSTS in Azure

 This demo works best if you create your own private VSTS build and release agent.
 The following steps describe how to create and configure your private agent in an azure VM.